hyperledger-labs/perun-doc/source/go-perun/app_tutorial/app/app_offchain.rst

 **Validate finalization.**
 Finally, we check if the proposed state transition resulted in a final state (one party winning or a draw).
-We do this by calling ``CheckFinal`` on the proposed data and comparing it with (the by the proposal claimed) final state.
+We do this by calling ``CheckFinal`` on the proposed data and comparing it with final state claimed by the proposal.

 Depending on this, we check if the correct balances are included.
 For this, we calculate the balances on our own via ``computeFinalBalances`` and compare the result with the proposal.